 Data about: Acute Exercise on Motor Complex Consolidation: Exploring the executive function moderator role

-The doi above is for this specific version of this dataset, which is currently the latest.
+The DOI displayed above is for this specific version of this dataset, which is currently the latest.
 Newer versions may be published in the future.
 For a link that will always point to the latest version, please use

-doi: 10.4121/b05657a1-537b-479b-ab02-579755d3ae00
+DOI: 10.4121/b05657a1-537b-479b-ab02-579755d3ae00

 Datacite citation style: